using namespace std - lets your omit the std:: prefix

 Space is deallocated

 How can we ensure that deletion through a pointer to the superclass will call the subclass destructor?
-Make the destructor virtual!

 Always — make the destructor virtual in classes that are meant to have subclasses.
 Even if the virtual destructor doesn’t do anything.

-If a class is not meant to have subclasses, declare it final.
+If a class is not meant to have subclasses, declare it final

 Pure Virtual Methods & Abstract Classes